mikegc-aws/Amazon-Bedrock-Inline-Agents-with-Return-Control/README.md

     agent_traces=True,      # Override to show agent reasoning and decisions trace_level="detailed"  # Override level of trace detail )

+# Example with raw trace level for seeing code interpreter output
+client = Client(
+    verbosity="normal",
+    trace_level="raw"       # Show complete unprocessed trace data, including code interpreter output )
 ```

+#### Why Two Separate Settings?

+- **Verbosity** focuses on the SDK's operations (what your code is doing)
+- **Trace Level** focuses on the agent's thinking process (what the AI is doing)

+This separation allows you to, for example, have minimal SDK logs but detailed agent traces, or vice versa, depending on what you're trying to debug or understand.

+For example:
+- When developing your function tools, you might want high verbosity but minimal trace level
+- When debugging agent reasoning, you might want low verbosity but detailed trace level
+- When viewing code interpreter output, you might want low verbosity but raw trace level

+The two settings give you fine-grained control over what information you see, making it easier to focus on what's important for your current task.

 #### Verbosity Levels Explained